ruibing-jin/ruibing-jin.github.io/index.md

 - **1st Place Winner**, CVPR UG2+ Challenge: Fully Supervised Action Recognition in the Dark (2021)

 ## Services
-I am a reviewer for various top conferences and journals including CVPR, ICCV, ECCV, TCSVT, TICPS, Knowledge-based systems, etc.
+I am a reviewer of top-tier conferences and journals including CVPR, ICCV, ECCV, TCSVT, TICPS, Knowledge-based systems, etc.

 ## News
 - **[Mar.
 2023]** One paper is accepted by *IEEE Transactions on Industrial Informatics*.